The Rule of Law

 What is the Rule of Law?

 Rule of law denotes a concrete system of self-government grounded in a stable and accessible legal process.
 It features a system based on clear, objective and publicly disclosed laws; and a diverse, competent and independent legal profession.
-Effectively the ideal ensures that the government exercises its authority in accordance with a legal framework that assures individual liberty and national development.
+Effectively, the ideal ensures that the government exercises its authority in accordance with a legal framework that assures individual liberty and national development.
+This is the definition of the rule of law.

 Elements of Rule of Law